SAVE TIME, INCREASE CUSTOMER LIFETIME VALUES, CREATE NEW CUSTOMERS

 What is a CRM Database?

-A CRM Database is a digital collection of individual customer information grouped into customer profiles.
-Likewise, the database consists of detailed customer data such as names, behavior data, demographics, addresses, zip codes, emails, and phone numbers.
-As a result, these profiles are used to track communication and to remarket to customers.
+A CRM Database is a digital collection of individual guest information grouped into customer profiles.
+Likewise, the database consists of detailed guest data such as names, behavior data, demographics, addresses, zip codes, emails, and phone numbers.
+As a result, these profiles are used to track communication and to remarket to guests.